gayathri-venu/BOOK-SEARCH-UI/README.md

 name etc. Books can also be filtered based on their ratings.
 It then neatly displays the book searched for with its cover, author name, title and rating (all of which are obtained from the database) as cards.
-Upon clicking the book card, it redirects you to its Google page.
+Upon clicking the book card, it redirects you to its Google page.Get the codesandbox [here](https://codesandbox.io/s/mqo2pwpvoy)